 A UN Treaty Body, the Committee on Economic, Social and Cultural Rights, has issued a recommendation to Australia on intersex human rights for the first time.
 The recommendation expresses concern about involuntary or coerced medical interventions, interventions that we know to continue across the country, in the absence of medical necessity and without the child’s full and informed consent.
-The occasion is also the first time that this UN Committee has made a Concluding Observation about intersex human rights issues.
+The occasion appears to be the first time that this UN Committee has made a Concluding Observation about intersex human rights issues.

 The relevant text reads: